tezcanbugra/coursera-scrapper/README.md

 Search and list courses on Coursera by category.

 Uses BeautifulSoup(https://beautiful-soup-4.readthedocs.io/en/latest/) to parse the Coursera category pages and lists the courses.

-Then, downloads a csv file that contains course name, description, instructor, # of enrolled, and course rating information.
+Then, creates a csv file that contains course name, description, instructor, # of enrolled, and course rating information.

 Needs Flask and BeautifulSoup to run.
 All the required libraries listed in "requirements.txt".